Written by Luisa Kos

 - Initial session: This is an opportunity to explore your concerns, challenges, and goals in a safe and confidential space.

-- Understanding your patterns: Together, we will identify patterns of thinking and behaviour that may be contributing to your anxiety or depression.
+- Understanding your patterns: Together, we will identify patterns of thinking and behaviour that may be contributing to your anxiety.

 - Developing strategies: You will learn practical tools and coping techniques tailored to your specific needs.